cfop-user/cfop-user.github.io/useful reference.md

 @media (min-width:961px)  { /* tablet, landscape iPad, lo-res laptops ands desktops */ }
 @media (min-width:1025px) { /* big landscape tablets, laptops, and desktops */ }
 @media (min-width:1281px) { /* hi-res laptops and desktops */ }```

+WOAHHH rgb "from color" where  has THIS been all my life?!